-- 5. Hold an unrestricted license to practice medicine in all states or territories of the United States or Canada in which the candidates holds a medical license.
-Licenses that have been revoked, suspended or are on probation, or are subject to conditions of any type are considered to be restricted. - 6.
-Have been granted full and unrestricted privileges to practice as a Gynecologic Oncologist in each hospital in which the candidate has privileges. - 7.
-Be of good moral and ethical character and shown appropriate professionalism in all interactions with patients, peers, and other medical personnel.
-A felony conviction, even if unrelated to the practice of medicine, will be considered evidence of failure to meet this standard. - 8.
+- 1. Must be a Diplomate of the ABOG and hold an Active Certificate in Obstetrics and Gynecology. - 2.
+Must have passed the Gynecologic Oncology Qualifying Examination. - 3.
+Have successfully completed a minimum of 36 months of training in an ABOG- or ACGME-accredited Gynecologic Oncology fellowship program. - 4.
+Hold an unrestricted license to practice medicine in all states or territories of the United States or Canada in which the candidates holds a medical license.
+Licenses that have been revoked, suspended or are on probation, or are subject to conditions of any type are considered to be restricted. - 5.
+Have been granted full and unrestricted privileges to practice as a Gynecologic Oncologist in each hospital in which the candidate has privileges. - Be of good moral and ethical character and have shown appropriate professionalism in all interactions with patients, peers, and other medical personnel.
+A felony conviction, even if unrelated to the practice of medicine, will be considered evidence of failure to meet this standard. - 7.
 Have not resigned hospital privileges or membership in any medical organization (e.g., ACOG) while under investigation.
 If the candidate is under investigation or on probation, the application will not be approved.
 The candidate must re-apply and pay a new application fee once the probation and/or restrictions have been resolved.
+However,

-However, resolution of these matters does not guarantee that the candidate's application will be approved. - 9.
-Have completed at least 12 months of independent practice and have hospital privileges by January 1, 2017 to practice as a subspecialist in Gynecology Oncology in a center or centers providing or having ready access to the essential diagnostic and therapeutic facilities for the practice of Gynecologic Oncology, and to retain such practice until the date of the candidate's examination. - 10.
+- resolution of these matters does not guarantee that the candidate's application will be approved. - 8.
+Have completed at least 12 months of independent practice and have hospital privileges by January 1, 2018, to practice as a subspecialist in Gynecology Oncology in a center or centers providing or having ready access to the essential diagnostic and therapeutic facilities for the practice of Gynecologic Oncology, and to retain such practice until the date of the candidate's examination. - 9.
 Submit an electronic case list that documents a practice that demonstrates sufficient depth and breadth of practice in the subspecialty of Gynecologic Oncology to permit the evaluation of the candidate's ability to function in the subspecialty.
 The case lists must be appropriately de-identified.
-(See Appendix D) - 11.
+(See Appendix D.) - 10.
 Submit a thesis that meets the minimal standards of the Division of Gynecologic Oncology.
 Each submitted thesis will be reviewed for acceptability.
 Prior publication in a peer-reviewed journal does not guarantee acceptance.
-(See Appendix C for information about thesis content.) - 12.
+(See Appendix C for information about thesis content.) - 11.
 Have not failed to disclose any adverse action.
 If a non-disclosed falsification or adverse action is identified by ABOG it will result in a deferral of a candidate's eligibility to sit for the Certifying Examination for a period of at least 3 years.
 If the candidate is allowed to sit for the examination at the end of the deferral period, the candidate must meet all requirements in effect at that time.